A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Information-dependent behavioural changes

 \section{Information-dependent behavioural changes}

-In this section, we modify model \eqref{VBH} by allowing individuals to dynamically change their behaviour according to the current information they have about an ongoing epidemic.
-To model this scenario, we follow the approach of \cite{dOnofrioManfredi2009, d2022behavioral, d2007vaccinating} by introducing the \emph{information index} $J(t)$,\footnote{Note that, in the literature, the information index is often denoted with $M(t)$ \cite{buonomo2025integral, dOnofrioManfredi2009, d2022behavioral, d2007vaccinating}.
-However, here we denote it with $J(t)$ as $M$ already represents the mosquito population size.} which provides a summary of the publicly available information on the infection at time $t\ge 0$.
-In particular, here we assume that $J(t)$ is a function of the present and past prevalence \cite{dOnofrioManfredi2009} in humans of the vector-borne disease circulating within the population.
-To model this, we assume that $J\colon [0, \infty)\to \R_{\ge 0}$ is defined as
+In this section, we modify model \eqref{VBH} to allow individuals to dynamically adjust their behaviour based on the information currently available about an ongoing epidemic.
+To model this scenario, we follow the approach of~\cite{dOnofrioManfredi2009, d2022behavioral, d2007vaccinating} by introducing the \emph{information index} $J(t)$, which provides a summary of the publicly available information on the infection at time $t\ge 0$.
+In particular, we assume that $J(t)$ depends on both the present and past prevalence~\citep{dOnofrioManfredi2009} of the vector-borne disease in the human population.
+More precisely, we define $J\colon [0, \infty)\to \R_{\ge 0}$ as

-where $g\colon \R_{\ge 0}\to \R_{\ge 0}$ is a strictly increasing function satisfying $g(0)=0$, which describes how the present and past values of the prevalence translate into information, and $K$ is a non-negative memory kernel such that $\int_0^{\infty}K(\tau)\dd \tau = 1$, and weights the role of current and past infections on current available information.
-Let us mention that, in principle, $J(t)$ might depend on a variety of (epidemiological) variables.
-For instance, $J(t)$ might depend on the current and past values of the human incidence, as in \cite{d2022behavioral}; see also \cite{buonomo2025integral}.
-Here, for the sake of simplicity, we only consider the prevalence-dependent case.
+where $K$ is a non-negative measurable memory kernel satisfying $\int_0^{\infty}K(\tau)\dd \tau = 1$, which weights the contribution of current and past infections to the information available at present.
+We note that, in principle, $J(t)$ may depend on a variety of (epidemiological) variables.
+For instance, it may depend on the current and past values of the human incidence, as in~\cite{d2022behavioral}; see also~\cite{buonomo2025integral}.
+Moreover, present and past prevalence values might be translated into information through a nonlinear increasing function $g$.
+For the sake of simplicity, however, we restrict our attention to the prevalence-dependent and linear case.

-Let us consider model \eqref{VBH} again.
-We assume that individuals can change their behaviour according to information on the present and past prevalence, that is, on $J(t)$.
-This means that individuals are allowed to move from group $H_P$ to group $H_{NP}$, and viceversa, according to the following system of ODEs:
+We consider model \eqref{VBH} again.
+We assume that individuals can adjust their behaviour based on information about present and past prevalence, that is, on $J(t)$.
+This implies that individuals may move between group $H_P$ and group $H_{NP}$, according to the following system of ODEs: